Entrepreneurship: Communication

 Entrepreneurs must practice effective communication both within their firm and with external partners and investors to launch and grow a venture and enable it to survive.
-An entrepreneur needs a communication system that links the staff of her firm and connects the firm to outside firms and clients.
+An entrepreneur needs a communication system that links the staff of their firm and connects the firm to outside firms and clients.
 Entrepreneurs should be charismatic leaders, so they can communicate a vision effectively to their team and help to create a strong team.
 Communicating a vision to followers may be the most important act of the transformational leader.
 Compelling visions provide employees with a sense of purpose and encourage commitment.
 According to Baum et al. and Kouzes and Posner, the vision must be communicated through written statements and through in-person communication.
 Entrepreneurial leaders must speak and listen to articulate their vision to others.

 Communication is pivotal in the role of entrepreneurship because it enables leaders to convince potential investors, partners and employees about the feasibility of a venture.
 Entrepreneurs need to communicate effectively to shareholders.
 Nonverbal elements in speech such as the tone of voice, the look in the sender's eyes, body language, hand gestures and state of emotions are also important communication tools.
 The Communication Accommodation Theory posits that throughout communication people will attempt to accommodate or adjust their method of speaking to others.
 Face Negotiation Theory describes how people from different cultures manage conflict negotiation to maintain "face".
 Hugh Rank's "intensify and downplay" communications model can be used by entrepreneurs who are developing a new product or service.
 Rank argues that entrepreneurs need to be able to intensify the advantages of their new product or service and downplay the disadvantages to persuade others to support their venture.